flavorjones/loofah/README.md

 ## Features

-* Easily write custom scrubbers for HTML/XML leveraging the sweetness of Nokogiri (and HTML5lib's whitelists).
+* Easily write custom scrubbers for HTML/XML leveraging the sweetness of Nokogiri (and HTML5lib's safelists).
 * Common HTML sanitizing tasks are built-in:
   * _Strip_ unsafe tags, leaving behind only the inner text.
   * _Prune_ unsafe tags and their subtrees, removing all traces that they ever existed.